franchsli/whatsapp_clone_django/README.md

   THAT CHANGES THE COLOR OF THE FOUND ELEMENT WITH THE GIVEN ID WITH THE INPUT COLOR, LIKE THIS:
     onclick="change_element_color(this.style.color, target_element_id)"
-- Give actual functionality to the settings button.
 - Add user settings to personalize things like notification appareance or even UI theming (the dark and light theme will remain the same, but more themes will be added  [don't know when, don't know how])